 You provide information when you post or transmit content (including any text, graphic, audio, video, or other content) to us, participate in trade shows or other events, respond or subscribe to surveys, newsletters or mailing lists, or otherwise use or access the Site.
-The information you provide may include your name, address, phone number, email address, company name, job title, IP address, content of messages transmitted to us via the Site, and other information that personally identifies you or can otherwise be linked to you.
-If required by applicable law, we will seek your explicit consent to process such information collected on this website or volunteered by you.
+The information you provide or that we may collect may include your name, address, phone number, email address, company name, job title, IP address, content of messages transmitted to us via the Site, and other information that personally identifies you or can otherwise be linked to you.
+If required by applicable law, we will seek your explicit consent to process such information we collect.

-We use collected information, and share collected information with categories of recipients including our affiliates, third party IT systems providers (email, server, and administration providers), data storage providers, website hosting providers, and customer relationship management system providers, to operate, maintain and provide the features and functionality of the Site, and to engage in our marketing efforts, including to:
+We use collected information, and share collected information with categories of recipients, including affiliates, other businesses, suppliers, vendors, licensors, and agents, to operate, maintain and provide the features and functionality of the Site, and to engage in our marketing efforts, including to:

 We may also disclose collected information if we believe disclosure is required to comply with applicable law, or to protect us or the Site.